When Pigs Fly (musical): Concept

-The concept of the revue is that "Howard" stages a musical.
-As he struggles to do so, dealing with the large egos of performers or scenery gone wrong, he hears the words of his high school counselor, "Miss Roundhole".
+The concept of the revue is that Howard stages a musical.
+As he struggles to do so, dealing with the large egos of performers or scenery gone wrong, he hears the words of his high school counselor, Miss Roundhole.
 She sarcastically said, "When pigs fly!" in response to his ambitions.
-The characters in the revue (all played by men) appear in sketches: a song to unlikely loves ("Torch Song #1"); four life-sized queens from a deck of playing cards ("You've Got to Stay in the Game"); and dancers make a case for being yourself ("Light in the Loafers").
-"The Melody Barn" is a take-off on classic summer stock themes; "Laughing Matters," is a defense of fun in sad times.
+The characters in the revue (all played by men) appear in sketches: a song to unlikely loves ('Torch Song #1'), four life-sized queens from a deck of playing cards ('You've Got to Stay in the Game'), and dancers making a case for being yourself ('Light in the Loafers').
+'The Melody Barn' is a take-off on classic summer stock themes and 'Laughing Matters' stresses the importance of levity during trying times ("[...] the truth is scarier by far than anything that Stephen King could write [...] human spirits need to be leavened by some levity [...] keep your humor please, 'cause don't you know, it's times like these that laughing matters most of all.").
+Nathan Lane performed 'Laughing Matters' when he made his final appearance on The Late Show with Stephen Colbert in March 2026, accompanied by Marc Shaiman on piano.

 "The wigs alone...are like tone poems of camp: pillowy, cartoon-land creations, threatening to lift the men beneath them somewhere, fully aloft....
 Crabtree's visual creations are the reason for this drag-intensive show's being."